 7 On-site assessment

-The on-site assessment at the location(s) where the Certified Service Facility manages their service activities will be conducted by an ExCB to verify compliance with IEC 60079-14 and IEC 60079-17 and the IECEx Scheme requirements, e.g. this IECEx OD 314-4.
+The on-site assessment will be conducted by an ExCB to verify compliance with IEC 60079-14 and IEC 60079-17 and the IECEx Scheme requirements, for example, this IECEx OD 314-4.
 In addition to the general requirements of the IECEx Scheme, the IECEx Service Facility Certificate will be issued subject to the conditions specified on the rules governing this Scheme and on the basis of satisfactory assessment by the ExCB.

-Refer to Operational Document IECEx OD 313-4 for further details.
+Refer to IECEx OD 313-4 for further details.

 8 Process assessment by ExCBs